troyvassalotti/troyv.dev/src/posts/cool-template-features-with-eleventy.md

 date: 2021-04-14
 tags: ['post', 'redesign']
 ---
 You know what's great about having a personal website?
-The fact that I can configure it as simply or as complicated as I please.
-Sure, it isn't _ideal_ to make things complicated, but would I really consider myself a developer if I wasn't spending hours upon hours trying to automate something that's otherwise just a slight inconvenience?
+The fact that I can configure it to be as simple or complicated as I please.
+Sure, it isn't _ideal_ to make things complicated, but would I really consider myself a developer if I wasn't spending hours upon hours trying to automate something that's otherwise a slight inconvenience?

 **No.**